What are your office hours and how do I contact the office after closing hours?

 What other diagnostic services do you provide?

-We offer a wide range of tests to accurately diagnosis conditions and diseases in adults, including echocardiograms, bone densitometry, ultrasounds, X-rays and much more.
+We offer a wide range of tests to accurately diagnose conditions and diseases in adults, including echocardiograms, bone densitometry, ultrasounds, X-rays and much more.

 When is the best time to discuss a referral to a specialist or for a second opinion?